giuliodondi/kOS-Shuttle_OPS1/README.md

 ## kOS configuration files

-The mission parameters are specified in the main launch script is **shuttle.ks**.
+The mission parameters are specified in the main launch script **shuttle.ks**.
 It contains variable definitions for:
 - the name of the vessel config file to be used, it must exist in the UPFG_OPS1/VESSELS/ folder
 - a "target_orbit" structure describing the shape of the desired orbit.
 Apoapsis, periapsis and cutoff altitude are standard for a Shuttle launch and shouldn't be changed.
 Only change the inclination to whatever you desire (read more about this later on).
 - a TAL_site definition, which must match some landing site defined in the **landing_sites.ks** file in the Entry script source or the script will not run